STAR TREK:

 Commander Ben Sisko's orders: To do everything short of violating the Prime Directive to see that the Bajorans become ready to join the Federation.
 Why?
 It helps keep the Cardassians at bay.

 We seem to be on nebulous ground regarding the borders and jurisdictions in which our various levels of the Prime Directive can operate with the various races here.
 Cardassians are another space-faring race like the Klingons and Romulans, with territories that encompass many star systems.
 To what extent does the Federation consider involvement with them acceptable, and when does it become interference?
-As seen in the Next Generation's preceding "Chain of Command" adventure, the 2-part counterpoint to the Deep Space Nine pilot movie, making pre-emptive strikes to destroy metagenic weapons is somehow okay.
+As seen in The Next Generation's preceding "Chain of Command" adventure, the 2-part counterpoint to the Deep Space Nine pilot movie, making pre-emptive strikes to destroy metagenic weapons is somehow okay.

 But then there are the Bajorans, who are also a spacefaring race with colonies of their own in other star systems, as established in their debut TNG episode "Ensign Ro".
 Starfleet goes so far as to create a permanent joint crew with the Bajorans on Deep Space Nine, and yet the Prime Directive still wants to dictate non-interference on some vague level.
 This is weird, to say the least.
 On DS9, Starfleet is VERY involved, so much so it's time to just simply put one's best foot forward at all times, and give up all pretence of either non-interference, or non-involvement.
 Joint Starfleet-Bajoran interest in creating a posture of strength against the Cardassians, or any other race that challenges them here, has really put them in the same boat.